bunqCommunity/bunqJSClient/README.md

 The examples use [dotenv](https://github.com/motdotla/dotenv) so make sure to copy the `.env.example` file to `.env` and enter the correct values.

+A basic overview of the different examples can be [found here](examples/).

 ## Supported APIs
 For more details look into the endpoints found at `src/Api/*`.
 Adding endpoints is relatively easy but they tend to get added when required or requested.
 The most common endpoints are now all implemented but feel free to request (Or preferably create a pull request) for any endpoints that are missing.